CAPTAIN NEMO AI

 It all started with this tiny model, made of paper and cardboard.
 It floated perfectly, with the central hull just submerged for low drag running, and the outriggers just skimming the surface, to provide stability.

 In the years that followed the swing wing system and wind turbine boom were developed on a land vehicle.
-The idea is to combine a rotary sail generator with solar panels to allow faster blue water transits, allied to advanced computer navigation for green lanes.
+The idea was to combine a rotary sail generator with solar panels to allow faster blue water transits, allied to advanced computer navigation for green lanes.
+Although that may hold potential for future shipping, wind turbines development has been shelved in favour of hydrogen fuel, as a renewable and sustainable energy source - with the potential to increase long range transits.

-The Elizabeth Swann is an in-progress design study, under development, in the hope of defining technical solutions that will allow this high performance vessel to beat the present water speed record for solar powered vessels.
+The Elizabeth Swann is an in-progress design study, under development into 2023, in the hope of defining technical solutions that will allow this high performance vessel to beat the present water speed record for solar powered vessels, and to set new records for hydrogen powered vessels, including the Atlantic on pressurised gas, and a fast circumnavigation on liquid hydrogen, seeking to beat Jules Verne's 80 days wager in the Reform Club, London.

-For this we need robotic trimming of the solar and wind harvesting apparatus, linked to geographical weather conditions and current location, for efficient course prediction and route optimisation.
+For this we need robotic trimming of the solar and wind harvesting apparatus, linked to geographical weather conditions and current location, for efficient course prediction and route optimization.

 HELM PLAN VIEW - Spacious forward helm position, showing seating positions for three crew and a state of the art instrument console arrangement with digital displays.
 Behind the third (central) seat is a chart table that doubles for other general duties, since charts are largely irrelevant on a ship with autonomous navigation capabilities and electronic instruments, as is the crew.
 But then the Swann is also a scientific research vessel.